We love Nottingham, and we want you to love it too. There are however too many things to mention, so here’s a rough guide according to Simon and Geri.

 Outpost Coffee Roasters

 Nottingham’s own world-class specialty coffee roaster.
 If you only go to one place, make it this.
 Fortunately, they’re also serving their locally-roasted coffee in the venue on conference day, so don’t miss out.
+You might even be able to bring home a special New Adventures collaboration coffee!
 Their shop on Stoney Street is small, but it’s the best espresso in the city.
 Also offers snacks and treats from Tough Mary’s Bakehouse.

 2 Stoney St

 Specialty Coffee Shop *^